 The project consists of all work necessary to complete the design and construction of a bridge over Rocky Creek on I-85 and associated roadway approaches in Greenville County.
 The project includes demolition and removal of the existing cast-in-place concrete box culvert, all appurtenances, and portions of the approach roadways.
 The purpose of the project is to eliminate hydraulic capacity deficiencies, overtopping of the interstate during storm events, and to provide a new bridge and roadway approaches which meet current standards and accommodates a future lane in each direction along the interstate.
 The project will also include realignment of Rocky Creek to more closely match the original stream alignment, improve hydraulic function and while minimizing impacts to the extent practical.
-The fourth (outside) lane of southbound I-85 shall tie to the new fourth (outside) lane being constructed under the current I-385/I-85 project (Project ID 0038111).
-Extend the limits of OGFC replacement to the north in each direction to tie to the existing pavement joint at approximate station 485+00.
+The fourth (outside) lane of southbound I-85 shall begin at the Pelham Road on-ramp and tie to the new fourth (outside) lane being constructed under the current I-385/I-85 project (Project ID 0038111).
+The fourth (outside) lane of northbound I-85 is being constructed under the current I-385/I-85 project (Project ID 0038111) and shall be maintained.
+Extend the limits of OGFC replacement to the north in each direction to tie to the existing pavement joint at approximate station 485+00 to the following: